MasaCMS/documentation/05_customizing-extending-masa/06_events/index.md

 ## Lifecycle events

-A lifecycle event is an event that gets triggered on every single request, weither it is a front-end request or a request to the Masa CMS administrator.
+A lifecycle event is an event that gets triggered on every single request, wether it is a front-end request or a request to the Masa CMS administrator.

 An example of a lifecycle event is `onSiteRequestStart` that is triggered early on every front-end request or the `onPageBodyRender` event that is triggered when the body of a Page is rendered.